 With it’s highly polished finish, the Peak Pro still follows the basic dab rig vaporizer design Puffco invented – heating concentrates in a chamber and inhaling through water filled glass.

 The Ceramic Chamber is one of the most notable improvements for reliability.

 The original Peak had issues with the atomizers burning out after a few months of rather normal use, with heavy hitters burning them out every couple of weeks if they went uncleaned.
 At $40 pop constantly having to pay for more atomizers not covered under warranty starts to add up.

 The Peak Pro’s new ceramic heating element comes encompassed in one piece instead of 3 removable pieces.
-This makes for more dependable vaping without the need to worry about atomizer burn out or breaking the bottom ceramic (attached to the metal) when cleaning.
+The overall build of the chamber makes for more dependable vaping without the need to worry about atomizer burn out or breaking the bottom ceramic (attached to the metal) when cleaning.

 The downside to this is not being able to replace your old ceramic buckets with new ones or outfit them with 3rd party accessories like the Fadespace S Tier+ inserts which enhance your original Peak atomizer’s performance and longevity.

 The Pro’s chamber is also designed to be 40% larger for those who want to fill it full and let it rip for multiple back to back hits with a group.
 This is not my cup of tea as it causes taste degradation and is a factor causing original Peak atomizers to burn out.

 The Peak Pro is an amazing extractor.
 My small tiny dab gets me three good and tasty hits and I can always add more.
 All in all I would rather have a higher caliber heating element that will last without presenting issues, especially if I just shelled out $400.